What is melanoma skin cancer?

 Melanoma is a cancer that starts in a certain type of skin cell.
 To understand melanoma, it helps to know about the normal structure and function of the skin.

 The skin is the largest organ in your body.
-It does many different things:
+It does many different things, such as:

-- Covers the internal organs and helps protect them from injury
+- Covering the internal organs and helps protect them from injury

 - Serving as a barrier to germs such as bacteria